 It doesn't make any sense to send out an email promoting web hosting to people who already have live blogs, does it?

-I use Convertkit because it allows me to segment and automate my sequences which saves me a huge amount of manual work.
+Convertkit makes it all so easy.
+It allows me to segment and automate my sequences with just a couple of clicks, saving me a huge amount of manual work.

 There's absolutely no way you can do things manually once you have more than a few people on your list.
 It's also the easiest product to use and support is always available if you need it.

 No excuse for neglecting to build an email list and grow your audience.
 Then all that's left to do is to ...

 If you've ever been to an auction you'll know that there are usually plenty of attendees.

 A good auctioneer will go out of his way to ensure that the auction room is full.